How much does it cost to study in Germany?

 RheinMain University of Applied Sciences does not charge tuition fees – not even for international students!
 All students pay a semesterly fee that includes fees for the use of public transportation and social services.

-As of 1 August 2022, you must present proof of at least EUR 934 per month for your residence title according to § 16 Residence Act .
+As of 1 August 2022, you must present proof of at least EUR 934 per month (from the winter semester 2024/25 this amount will increase to EUR 992) for your residence title according to § 16 Residence Act .

 You can expect the following monthly costs, though these are only estimates.
 Actual costs vary individually.